sylvainwhite/sylvain-white-dev/pages/architecture.md

 **The architecture is a contract** It must be clear enough to create boundaries, between teams and layers, that cannot and never need to be crossed except through agreed interfaces.

-**Decouple the change process** The architecture should package change into clean boxes so that the overall system can bes both stable and dynamic.
+**Decouple the change process** The architecture should package change into clean boxes so that the overall system can be both stable and dynamic.

 **One page architecture** One of my rules is: the architecture of any system, no matter how big, can fit onto one page.
 And I don't mean, using a 3pt typeface.